© Crown copyright 2020

 - keeping records of which children and staff are in which groups and saving this information securely for at least 21 days

-If they need to go to the bathroom while waiting to be collected, they should use a separate bathroom if possible.
-The bathroom should be cleaned and disinfected using standard cleaning products and following the COVID-19: cleaning of non-healthcare settings guidance before being used by anyone else.
+- use a separate bathroom if possible - this should be cleaned and disinfected using standard cleaning products and following the COVID-19: cleaning of non-healthcare settings guidance before being used by anyone else

 PPE should be worn by staff caring for the child while they await collection if a distance of 2 metres cannot be maintained (such as for a very young child or a child with complex needs).